U.S. History Lesson Plans and Resources

 Thomas Jefferson

-Have your students e-mail Thomas Jefferson at Monticello: The Home of Thomas Jefferson.
+Resources from Monticello: The Home of Thomas Jefferson.

 Native American Lesson Plans and Units